 - 3.4.1 The Head of Audit Partnership has a line reporting relationship directly to the Dover District Council's Director of Finance, Housing and Communities the Council's s.151 Officer.
 Together under the Collaboration Agreement for the provision of one shared Internal Audit Service, the four s.151 Officers form the "Client Officer Group" which is the key governance reporting line for the EKAP.
-The Client Officer Group meets collectively twice yearly with the Head of Audit Partnership to consider the strategic direction and development of the partnership and any performance matters. - 3.4.2 The East Kent Audit Partnership overall performance is reported to all the partner authorities annually.
+The Client Officer Group meets collectively with the Head of Audit Partnership to consider the strategic direction and development of the partnership and any performance matters. - 3.4.2 The East Kent Audit Partnership overall performance is reported to all the partner authorities annually.
 Key performance measures and indicators have been agreed and these are also reported quarterly.
-As well as individual assurance reports, and the quarterly Audit Committee reports, an Annual Audit Report will: - Provide an individual summary of the work completed for each Partner, - Compare actual audit activity with that planned, and summarise the performance of the East Kent Audit Partnership against its performance criteria, and compliance with professional standards, and - Include the cost of the service for the partner.
+As well as individual assurance reports, and the quarterly Audit Committee reports, EKAP will present an Annual Audit Report that can be used to inform the councils governance statement to: - Provide an individual summary of the work completed for each Partner, - Compare actual audit activity with that planned, - Provide an opinion on the adequacy and effectiveness of the councils framework of governance, risk management and control, - Summarise the performance of the East Kent Audit Partnership against its performance criteria, and provide a statement of conformance with professional standards, with details of the quality assurance and improvement programme, - Include the cost of the service for the partner.